tarun-kavipurapu/Assignment-Super-Kalam/ReadMe.md

      ```
      -  conditional check for locked_at and locked status

+ - Please Note that the Lock Seat and Book seat has been merged into a single api call
 #### 4. **Book Seats**
    - **Endpoint**: `POST /api/bookings/{booking_id}/seats`
    - **Description**: Assign specific seats to a booking.
 Updates the lock status and lock time for the seats.